DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 ### The Basic Structure

-To start off with, this is the basic structure of an item script:
+To start off with, this is how a basic item script looks like:
 ```dscript_green
 fancy_stick:
     type: item